-Pirates of the Caribbean: Dead Men Tell No Tales makes effective use of nostalgia.
-It does this mainly through Jack Sparrow, his crew and the Black Pearl.
-The movie presents these things and shows them working effectively but never spends too much time retelling the backstory surrounding these elements of the story.
-It presents these things as legendary to audience members that may not have seen the original movies but, for those who watched the previous movies, these elements were fun to watch on the screen in a positively nostalgic way.
+Pirates of the Caribbean: Dead Men Tell No Tales made effective use of nostalgia.
+It did this mainly through Jack Sparrow, his crew, and the Black Pearl.
+The movie presented these things effectively, but never spent too much time retelling the backstories surrounding them, so the nostalgia never felt like it was being force fed to the audience.
+The filmmakers made a point to show how legendary these things are within the this world—for audience members that may not have seen the original movies—but it was fun to see this movie revisiting things from the first movie.

 Con: Salazar (-6pts)

-Salazar (Javier Bardem) was a fairly generic and boring villain.
-He was essentially a more boring version of Davy Jones.
-Salazar is the cursed captain of a cursed crew who sail a cursed ship and have Jack Sparrow in their cross hairs.
-I thought Salazar's whole back story was very poorly written and, as a result, I did not find it compelling or entertaining.
+Salazar (Javier Bardem) was a fairly generic and boring villain, and was essentially a more boring version of Davy Jones.
+Salazar was the cursed captain of a cursed crew who sail a cursed ship, and have their sights set on Jack Sparrow.
+I thought Salazar's whole backstory was very poorly written, and I did not find it compelling or entertaining.
 I did not understand Salazar's motivations and I never really took him seriously.
-As a result of the many storylines in this movie, Salazar's story suffered which hurt the movie as a whole.
-A movie can only be as good as its villain and this movie's generic villain made for a generic feeling movie.
+Salazar's story suffered from having so many characters and backstories within this movie, so there was simply not enough screen-time to develop his properly.
+A movie can only be as good as its villain, and this movie's generic villain made for a generic movie.

 Pro: Barbosa (+4pts)

 I honestly did not expect to see much of Captain Barbosa (Geoffrey Rush) in this movie.
-The main antagonist of the first movie turned into a side character and, at times, ally to Jack Sparrow in the later movies.
-In this movie, Barbosa is somewhat of a reluctant ally to Jack Sparrow but he gets decent character development which, I did not expect, but I ultimately enjoyed watching.
+The main antagonist of the first movie turned into a side character, and—at times—ally to Jack Sparrow.
+In this movie, Barbosa is somewhat of a reluctant ally to Jack Sparrow, but he git decent character development, which I did not expect, but I ultimately enjoyed watching.
 While the character is ridiculous and over-the-top, Geoffrey Rush is an extremely talented actor that brought life and depth to this storyline which is why I think it was so entertaining and satisfying to watch.
-The movie does not spend a ton of time focusing on Barbosa's story but the actor made it memorable nonetheless.
+The movie did not spend a ton of time focusing on Barbosa's, but the actor made him memorable nonetheless.

 Con: Poseidon's Trident (-3pts)

-Poseidon's Trident was the desired artifact in this movie.
-It is extremely powerful and is hidden somewhere in the ocean.
-Essentially every character is after the Trident as it holds the power to end all of the sea's curses.
-What I did not like about this element of the story was the movie does a poor job of explaining the Trident and what it can do.
-Basically the audience knows it is a thing that everyone wants but plot gives more focus to the chase between the generic Salazar and Sparrow, and little focus to the race for the Trident.
-The Trident just felt like a plot device to get Jack Sparrow, Henry Turner and Carina Smyth off of land and on the ocean since the curse on Salazar and his crew makes it so that they die as soon as they step foot on land.
-The Trident is this all powerful artifact that is presented as a minor element of the story even though it should have been the focal point of the plot.
+Poseidon's trident was the desired artifact in this movie.
+It was extremely powerful and was hidden somewhere in the ocean.
+Essentially every character in this movie was after the trident as it held the power to end all of the sea's curses.
+What I did not like about this element of the story was that the filmmakers did a poor job of focusing on the trident and the extent of its capabilities.
+Basically, the audience knew it was a thing that everyone wanted, but the plot of the movie hardly focused on it, and instead treated the trident as an afterthought.
+It just felt like a plot device to get Jack Sparrow, Henry Turner, and Carina Smyth on the ocean, since the curse on Salazar and his crew made it so that they could not step foot on land.
+The trident was this all-powerful artifact that was presented as a minor element of the story even though it should have been the main focal point.

 Pro: Kaya Scodelario (+6pts)

-Kaya Scodelario, surprisingly, was one of the better parts of the movie.
-Kaya is the actress who played Carina Smyth and the character was written well, was given an interesting back story and decent character development.
-The character is strong and intelligent but struggles being feared, being an outcast, as well as not knowing where she comes from, the identity of her father, or what her destiny will be.
-She even gets somewhat of a plot twist given to her story arc.
-Carina Smyth probably got better writing than any other character in the movie and the actress playing her, Kaya Scodelario, did a great job of capturing all of that in the role.
-She is strong and intelligent but has something to prove as she struggles with the insecurity that comes from not knowing who she really is.
-It's an interesting mix of character traits and Kaya made it all entertaining to watch on screen.
+Kaya Scodelario—surprisingly—was one of the better parts of the movie.
+She was the actress who played Carina Smyth.
+The character was written well, was given an interesting back story, and decent character development.
+The character was strong and intelligent, but struggled being feared as a witch, being an outcast, as well as not knowing where she came from, the identity of her father, or what her destiny will be.
+She even got somewhat of a plot twist given toward the end of her story in this movie.
+Carina Smyth probably got better writing than any other character in the movie and the actress playing her (Kaya Scodelario) did a great job of capturing all of that in the role.
+She was strong willed and intelligent, but had something to prove as she struggled with the insecurity that comes from not knowing who she really is.
+It was a typical, but still interesting character, and Kaya made her entertaining to watch.

 Con: Orlando Bloom & British Navy (-3pts)